InstituteforDiseaseModeling/idmtools/docs/sweeps-python.rst

 .. _formatting-text7:

 Let's sweep the parameter 'a' for the values 0-2.
-Since our utility function requires a Simulation, param, and value, the sweep framework calls our function with a Simulation and value.
+Since our utility function requires a simulation, param, and value, the sweep framework calls our function with a simulation and value.
 Let's use the partial function to define that we want the param value to always be "a" so we can perform our sweep.

 .. code-block:: python